Eonblast/Erlualib/README.md

 which cannot crash the Erlang VM when it goes down.

-*"From Erlang's point of view, the C node is treated like a normal Erlang node."
+*"From Erlang's point of view, the C node is treated like a normal Erlang node."*

 <http://www.erlang.org/doc/tutorial/cnode.html>

-There is more high-level source in *erlua* that helps looking at the Lua side, the Lua Stack, and Lua Variables.
+There seems to be be much more high-level source in *erlua* that helps looking at the Lua side, the Lua Stack, and Lua Variables.
+You can easily execute strings as Lua source and call Lua functions remotely.
+However, that was not what we needed.

 #### Embedded Port Driver